 Time is up.
 Yes, you.
 You’re the most wanted!
 Believe it or not, someone’s always on the lookout for either your money or your attention – two of your most indispensable commodities.

 Where does your money go these days?
 Mortgage repayments, grocery bills, utility bills or retail therapy?
 Where do you mostly give your attention to?
 Your inner wisdom, intuition, critics or other people’s compliments, criticism, feedback etc.?

 The catch is we’re just like another fish in the sea, everyone is.
 We decide if we want to take the bait, eat it and get hooked.
 If we aren’t careful about what we’re taking in, we can get more than what we bargained for.
 Devil is in the details.
 The message here is: Read the fine print.
 Think twice before you sign your money or attention away.

-Speaking of money and attention, one word that’s worth mentioning is “pay”.
-To state the obvious – we “pay” money to someone or to buy something.
-Then, we use the phrase “pay attention to something/someone” to describe what subject/object we focus on at a given time.
+Speaking of money and attention, one word that comes to mind is “pay”.
+To state the obvious – we “pay” money, we “pay” attention.
 This suggests to me that our attention is like money, a valuable commodity and should be treated like one of our most important assets.

 How do you cope with all the predators who are eyeballing your money or attention across the city jungle we live in?
 To ensure you don’t become one of their preys, it’s important to watch your major spending patterns before you open your wallet and take out your cash or credit card.
 Equally important is to watch your core thought patterns before someone or something has a chance to hack into your brain and dictate your behaviours.